-The biggest single consumer of power is the monitor.
-Up to 10% more battery life can gained simply by reducing monitor brightness.
+The biggest single consumer of power is the display backlight.
+Up to 10% more battery life can gained simply by reducing display brightness.
 Since our laptops don’t currently have an ambient light sensor, brightness needs manual adjustment with Fn+F8 and Fn+F9.

 Every running program in Ubuntu consumes the battery.
 This could be a program that is part of the operating system, or a program currently in use like Firefox or Libre Office.
 We recommend using TLP to quickly reduce overall power consumption and using powertop to check what software is consuming the battery.

 TLP is an excellent program for increasing battery life on all of our laptops.
 TLP is a pure command line tool with automated background tasks and does not contain a GUI.
 It’s default settings are excellent for most situations and require little tuning.
 TLP will take care of most of the settings that Powertop autotuning would, and with less trial and error.

 TLP will take effect upon restart.
 To see current configuration settings, run this command:

 The program is highly configurable by editing the settings file.
 Run this command to edit the file:

 All of the info about the the program can be found with these 2 commands: